Home > About > Awards

 Dr. John S. Zapp Global Lecture

-To honor and preserve Dr. Zapp’s memory, the Friends of ADS (formerly known as OSAP), a committed group of leaders who seek to integrate ADS initiatives into broader global health platforms, established the Dr. John S. Zapp Global Lecture.
+To honor and preserve Dr. Zapp’s memory, the Friends of ADS, a committed group of leaders who seek to integrate ADS initiatives into broader global health platforms, established the Dr. John S. Zapp Global Lecture.
 The lecture is intended to build bridges with global leaders to promote knowledge exchange about oral infection prevention and safety both for patients and providers of care.

 Previous lecturers include: